New radio station helps Ukrainian refugees adapt in Prague

 A native of the southern city of Mykolaiv, Golobrodska has lived in the Czech Republic for eight-and-a-half years.
 After the invasion, she traveled to western Ukraine to meet her mother and 9-year-old sister and drive them to safety.
 In Prague, she got them involved in her broadcast.

-Lukas Nadvornik, the owner of the Mediapark, a company that represents Bohemia Media, said the plan is for the station to remain on air as long as it’s needed.
-The key task for now is to let know as many potential listeners as possible about its existence.
+Lukas Nadvornik, the director of the project, said the plan is for the station to remain on air as long as it’s needed.
+The key task for now is to let as many potential listeners as possible know about its existence.

 Follow the AP’s coverage of the war at https://apnews.com/hub/russia-ukraine.